Modernized Legacy App, Enabled Acquisition

 Results

-80% of users could
+80% of users

-Locate the group creation action
+Located the group creation action

-Successfully move a formula row
+Successfully moved a formula row

 Issues Uncovered